 - New lower level Station Square providing public realm focus and transport interchange - 2.
-Step and ramp arrangement forms part of the urban landscape and provides access for all from Steppingley Road into Station Square - Mixed use building providing retail frontage to both Station Square and Steppingley Road with residential above - 4.
-Mixed use building providing retail frontage to pedestrian route between station car park and station with residential above - Mixed use building framing view into station square and termination to new pedestrian/cycle bridge - 6.
+Step arrangement forms part of the urban landscape and provides access for all from Steppingley Road into Station Square - Mixed use building providing retail frontage to both Station Square and Steppingley Road with residential above - 4.
+Mixed use building providing retail frontage to pedestrian route between station car park and station with residential above - 5.
+Mixed use building framing view into station square and termination to new pedestrian/cycle bridge - 6.
 New pedestrian/cycle bridge to link new town centre to high street with enhanced access to station platform via lifts and stairs - 7.
 Multi storey station car park - 8.
-Franklin House and Cowlgrove Parade to remain - 9.
-Mixed use extension to Cowlgrove Parade with retail to ground and residential above - 10.
-No 10 Steppingley Road removed to provide access to new Residential Quarter - 11.
-Podium deck above residential car park provides some on street parking and amenity.
+Franklin House and Cowlgrove Parade to remain - Mixed use extension to Cowlgrove Parade with retail to ground and residential above - No 10 Steppingley Road removed to provide access to new Residential Quarter - Podium deck above residential car park provides some on street parking and amenity.
 Edge of multi storey station car park hidden - 12.
 Lower level central space provides some on street parking and main amenity for Residential Quarter

-- Main residential blocks enclose amenity spaces and provide undercroft parking at ground level - 14.
-Blocks backing onto adjacent residential areas are appropriately scaled - Tesco store at 1st floor with additional residential, retail, community along ground and 1st floor frontages to Steppingley and Coniston Road.
+- Main residential blocks enclose amenity spaces and provide undercroft parking at ground level - Blocks backing onto adjacent residential areas are appropriately scaled - 15.
+Tesco store at 1st floor with additional residential, retail, community along ground and 1st floor frontages to Steppingley and Coniston Road.
 Car park is to continue under store at ground floor - 16.
 Tesco store service yard at 1st floor to rear of store with appropriate visual and acoustic screening adjacent areas - 17.
-Mixed use buildings providing enclosure to street scene.
-Retail to ground and residential above - 18.
+Mixed use buildings providing enclosure to street scene. - 18.
 Bumble Bee public house to be retained - 19.
 Russell Centre to be retained - 20.
 Library to be refurbished and extended - 21.
 New village hall to provide focus to new civic square - 22.
 Civic square to support village hall parking and accommodate weekly market - 23.
 Tesco petrol filling station - 24.
 The Swan public house to be retained - 25.
-Millennium Park- Not in the Masterplan, but adjacent and referred to in text.
+Millennium Park- Not in the Masterplan, but adjacent and referred to in text. - 26.
+Alternative position for PFS with Library relocated to Station Quarter - 27.
+Existing Flitwick Village Hall retained